 Embedded derivatives are derivatives embedded within other non-derivative host financial instruments to create hybrid instruments.
-Where the economic characteristics and risks of the embedded derivatives are not closely related to the economic characteristics and risks of the hybrid instrument is not measured at fair value with changes in fair value recognised in profit or loss, the embedded derivative is bifurcated and carried at fair value as a derivative in accordance with IAS 39.
+Where the economic characteristics and risks of the embedded derivatives are not closely related to the economic characteristics and risks of the host instrument, and where the hybrid instrument is not measured at fair value with changes in fair value recognised in profit or loss, the embedded derivative is bifurcated and carried at fair value as a derivative in accordance with IAS 39.

-2.6 Segment reporting
+2.6 SEGMENT REPORTING